Vish-Mayer/CV/README.md

 - Created publicity and promotional social media content
 - Represented by Crescent Management as an actor

-**Santander Bank** (2012 - 2015)
+**Santander Bank** (2013 - 2015)
 *Assistant Risk and Control Manager*

-- Initially employed as a Customer Service Advisor, quickly promoted after boosting sales figures in all metrics.
+- Initially employed as a Customer Service Advisor, promoted after boosting sales figures in all metrics.
-- Effectively resolving customer queries whilst overlaying this with first class customer service
-- Making relevant recommendations to customers and offering products that are of benefit
 - Improved skills to work well in teams and to participate as a team member and leader
 - Responsible for five customer service direct reports
 - Continuously trained and developed skills of my direct reports

+**Santander Bank** (2012 - 2013)
+*Customer Service Advisor*

+- Effectively resolving customer queries whilst overlaying this with first class customer service
+- Processing payments and withdrawals
+- Setting up and maintaining customers' accounts
+- Promoting and selling financial products and services to customers
+- Using the IT system to update account details

 ---